Why nonprofits need secure financial systems

 How role-based access works in practice

-- A finance director may have full system access, including reporting and approvals.
+- A finance director might have full access to reporting, approvals, and audits.

-- A program manager may only view budget allocations for their department.
+- A program manager could view budget allocations for their department only.

 Why role-based access improves security and compliance

-- Prevent unauthorized staff from viewing donor or payroll data
+- Prevent unauthorized staff from viewing payroll or donor records

-- Reduce risks of internal fraud or misuse of funds
+- Reduce risks of internal misuse or mistakes

 How role-based access creates operational efficiency